Monday, March 23, 2009

 The Markey Energy and Environment Subcommittee has also held additional hearings in recent weeks on various aspects of climate change legislation including: The Role of Offsets in Climate Legislation (March 5); The Future of Coal Under Climate Legislation (March 10); and Consumer Protection Provisions in Climate Legislation (March 12).

-click here).
+Access the hearing website and link to all testimony and a webcast (click here).
 Access an overveiw and opening statement from Representative Markey (click here).
 Access the opening statement from Representative Upton (click here).
 Access links to the recent Energy and Environment Subcommittee hearings (click here). [*Climate]